HavocParasite/S2-Reaper/README.md

 ## Note

-Set your keyword for google crawler (you can set http proxy in `crawler.conf`), and run `autopwn.py` to find vulnerable url with google search engine.
+Set your keyword for google crawler in `crawler.conf` (you can also set a http proxy).
+Run `autopwn.py` to get vulnerable urls with google search engine.

-After you get the url list `vulnerable.txt`, you can set your command in cmd.txt, and run `exploit.py`.
+After you have got the vulnerable urls in `vulnerable.txt`, you can set your command in cmd.txt, then run `exploit.py`.

 ## Reference

+>
 > https://github.com/meibenjin/GoogleSearchCrawler
+>
 > http://www.freebuf.com/sectool/129224.html
+>